arjunrao87/arjunrao.co/blog/2018-12-26/index.md

 > **When your customers are filled with doubt, you must have the confidence and the wherewithal to  assuage their doubts and fears.**

-This is not a point in favor of mollycodling your customers.
+This is not a point in favor of mollycoddling your customers.
 It is about maintaining an open and clear dialogue to ensure that their concerns are being met with an adequate response.

 We stood in front of the gate for about 35 minutes before we had the first announcement come around, which was frankly astounding.
 The gate announcer said - "We have a spare aircraft ready to go, we also have a pilot and copilot but we are unable to locate the flight attendants and are waiting for their arrival".
 I honestly thought it was a joke, until I realized it was not.